-- There are four policymaking entities. - The monetary authority can observe the aggregate shock at the beginning of date t and then set the price level $P\left(t\right)$. - The fiscal authority can set taxes on labor or capital income to raise an exogenously specified fraction of available real output. - The labor market authority observes household-specific unemployment shocks, sets taxes and provides household-specific transfers. - The education authority can control the initial dispersion of life-cycle productivity profiles by controlling the variance of the scaling factor ξ.
+• There are four policymaking entities.

+- The monetary authority can observe the three aggregate shocks at the beginning of date t and then set the price level P(t). - The fiscal authority can set taxes on labor or capital income to raise an exogenously specified fraction of available real output. - The labor market authority observes household-specific unemployment shocks, sets taxes and provides household-specific transfers. - The education authority can control the initial dispersion of life-cycle productivity profiles by controlling the variance of the scaling factor ξ.